bryanapperson/blog/content/blog/getting-started-with-an-ubuntu-vps-running-14-04.md

 ### What's Next?

 You now have a fairly secure server, however you can continue further securing you server by installing fail2ban or a similar utility to help prevent brute force and port scanning attacks.
 Outside of that you are ready to install LAMP, LEMP or whatever other programs you want to run on your VPS!
-Leave us your thoughts in the comments below and check out our other Ubuntu VPS articles.
+Leave me your thoughts in the comments below and check out my other Ubuntu VPS articles.